xPOGx/DayTask/README.md

 ## Features

 The android app lets you:
-- Create Tasks
+- Create and edit Tasks
 - Registration and Login
-- Change profile info
+- Create and change profile

 ## Screenshots